yash-sharma1/docs-site/docs/smart-chain/validator/guideline.md

 If validators double sign, are frequently offline, their staked BNB ( not including BNB of users that delegated to them) can be slashed.
 The penalty depends on the severity of the violation.

-You can learn see the revenue hiiistory from BitQuery's [chart](https://explorer.bitquery.io/bsc/miners) or a table of [BscScan](https://bscscan.com/validatorset)
+You can learn to see the revenue history from BitQuery's [chart](https://explorer.bitquery.io/bsc/miners) or a table of [BscScan](https://bscscan.com/validatorset)

 ### Slashing conditions